 Profoundly deaf, Michelle received the gift of hearing through cochlear implant technology.
 Realizing the lack of information and support for the hearing impaired, Michelle founded the Cochlear Implant Awareness Foundation (CIAF) to provide hope and understanding for those individuals and families facing the challenges of hearing loss and seeking new opportunities for sound.
 Michelle is the owner of a business specializing in web and graphic design services – from Web sites to social media development.

-Sheryl Klemm, Secretary
+Sheryl Klemm, Director

-Dr. Michael Novak, Member
+Dr. Michael Novak, Advisory Member

 As director of the cochlear implant team for the Carle Foundation’s Expanding Children’s Hearing Opportunities (ECHO) program in Urbana, Illinois, Dr. Novak is regarded as a leader in the field of hearing loss and cochlear implant technology.
 Dr. Novak launched one of the first multi-disciplinary teams to support families of children with hearing loss.

-Debra Nussbaum, Member
+Debra Nussbaum, Advisory Member

 As coordinator for the Cochlear Implant Education Center at Laurent Clerc National Deaf Education Center for Gallaudet University in Washington, D.C., Debra has spearheaded national efforts to study the combined roles of spoken and signed language in the education of children with cochlear implants.

-Anthony Arnold, Member
+Anthony Arnold, Advisory Member

 With a gift for technological savvy, Anthony founded a business assisting medical device companies grow their business by developing marketing products that better meet the needs of their patients and clients.
 Anthony has a passion for working with the hearing impaired and continues to work with the American Academy of Otolaryngology and medical device manufacturers.